abetomo/google-drive-cleaner/README.md

 ```
 % google-drive-cleaner \
 -a AUTH_JSON_FILE_PATH \
--q "'GMAIL_ADDRESS' in owners and name contains '.xlsx' \
+-q "'GMAIL_ADDRESS' in owners and name contains '.xlsx'" \
---no-dryrun"
+--no-dryrun
 ```

 By adding the `--no-dryrun` option, the files on the drive are deleted.